-Amenities: Splash pad (seasonal, open 10am-8pm daily), restrooms, playground, community garden, agility course and fitness area, 1/3 mile walking path, picnic area, water fountains, amd lighting.
+Amenities: Splash pad (seasonal, open 10am-7pm daily with Labor Day, September 7, as the final day for the 2020 season), restrooms, playground, community garden, agility course and fitness area, 1/3 mile walking path, picnic area, water fountains, amd lighting.
 Note: There are sensors in the concrete at the splash pad that turn on the water when touched.
-The sprayground closes for the 2019 season at the end of the day on September 29.

 Vision: The plan for the park (see image) is an outdoor health park that promotes healthy living.
 It will provide a venue for local schools, the Parks and Recreation Department, and other agencies to educate the public, especially youth, about proper diet and exercise.
 For this park, the City of Paducah has partnered with United Way of Paducah-McCracken County, Lourdes Hospital, Baptist Health Paducah, Rotary Club of Paducah, Purchase District Health Department, Healthy Paducah Chapter of the Purchase Connections for Health Coalition, and Paducah Independent Schools.
 Mrs. Pat Brockenborough has donated $500,000 for the park's second phase